 b.
-Students, with the exception of students who are serving as exam proctors or teaching assistants, are not required to report, but they have several avenues for voluntarily reporting suspected academic dishonesty:
+With the exception of students who are serving as exam proctors or teaching assistants, students are not required to report, but they have several avenues for voluntarily reporting suspected academic dishonesty:

-They may report the incident to the course instructor if the incident involves coursework.

-They may contact the Chair of the Board with information about any incident of suspected academic dishonesty.
-This communication may be accomplished through an in-person meeting, a telephone call, an email, or the use of the online "Academic Honesty Concern Report."
-The name of the reporting person may be kept confidential upon request, but anonymous reports cannot be acted upon.
+- i.
+They may report an incident to the course instructor if the incident involves coursework. - ii.
+They may contact the Chair of the Board with information about an incident of suspected policy violation (through in-person meeting, phone call, email, or use of the 'Academic Honesty Concern Report'; reporting persons may request their names be kept private, but anonymous reports cannot be acted upon). - iii.
+They can also always contact the academic honesty liaison for confidential, impartial, nonbinding advice about how to proceed.